epicjefferson/metapiano-server/README.md

 ======================
-PatchWerk Radio Reboot
+MetaPiano Server
 ======================

-Blah

-This is a bit of a reboot of PatchWerk Radio.
-I'm rewriting in Scala as an actor system using Akka and the Play framework.
+This is the server for the Meta Piano project